rstudio/rstudio-conf-2022-program/unexpected-uses/made-entire-e-commerce-platform.md

 talk_id: 22065
 talk_slug: made-entire-e-commerce-platform
 talk_type: regular
+talk_tags: [process, recreational, shiny, visualisation]
 session_slug: unexpected-uses
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: I made an entire e-commerce platform on Shiny
+talk_title: "I made an entire e-commerce platform on Shiny"
 # A short version of the title, suitable for small displays
 talk_title_short: I made an entire e-commerce platform on Shiny
 # A link to your talk's materials, when ready